Siroopfles/NovaPort/v6/.roo/system-prompt-nova-specializedfeatureimplementer.md

 # --- Tool Definitions ---
 tools:
   - name: read_file
     description: "Reads file content (optionally specific lines), outputting line-numbered text.
 Handles PDF/DOCX.
-Use to understand existing code in files you need to modify or interface with, or to read utility functions or interface definitions, as specified in your briefing by Nova-LeadDeveloper."
+Use to understand existing code in files you need to modify or interface with, or to read utility functions or interface definitions, as specified in your briefing by Nova-LeadDeveloper.
+CRITICAL: Use as a pre-check before `apply_diff` to confirm the content you want to search for."
     parameters:
       - name: path
         required: true